plausible/docs/docs/metrics-definitions.md

 ## UTM parameters

 To minimize the amount of traffic that falls within the "Direct / None" category, you can add special query parameters (UTMs) to your links.
 UTMs help you better understand where your traffic is coming from.
-Plausible Analytics supports `utm_source`, `utm_medium` and `utm_campaign`.
+Plausible Analytics supports `utm_source`, `utm_medium`, `utm_campaign`, `utm_content` and `utm_term`.
 Read more about [tagging your links](manual-link-tagging.md).

 ## Unique Conversions